7RU7H/Archive/Web-Application-Hacking/SQLi/SQLInjection.md

 - Field Display in HTML

-**BEWARE** Boolean-based Blind injections are tedious and time-consuming, use fuzzing or script **BEWARE** Nested functionality of i.e Registering a User and then as an Authenicated Users the Username is a SQLi on another section of the website. [[SQLmap-CheatSheet]] may require a tamper script with `--tamper tamper.py` to create a user and then exploit the target page.
+**BEWARE** Boolean-based Blind injections are tedious and time-consuming, use fuzzing or script **BEWARE** Nested functionality of i.e Registering a User and then as an Authenticated Users the Username is a SQLi on another section of the website. [[SQLmap-CheatSheet]] may require a tamper script with `--tamper tamper.py` to create a user and then exploit the target page.

 ## Use-full  Language Features

-Useful feature categorised by use case are featured here to provide are pointer of more that just more commonly used syntax that sterotypes alot of explainations about SQLi.
+Useful feature categorised by use case are featured here to provide are pointer of more that just more commonly used syntax that stereotypes a lot of explanations about SQLi.

-Aggration functions that concatenate non-null value in a column have utility in retrieval  of data; some language varients:
+Aggregation functions that concatenate non-null value in a column have utility in retrieval  of data; some language variants:
-- MySQLand SQLIte  `GROUP_CONCAT()` function returns a string with concatenated non-NULL value from a group.
+- MySQL and SQLIte  `GROUP_CONCAT()` function returns a string with concatenated non-NULL value from a group.
 - PostgreSQL and SQL Server have similar functions called `STRING_AGG()`